-25 The plurality asserts that, "[b]ecause the state could not have foreseen whether it would prevail in establishing the voluntariness of the defendant's father's consent, it is clear that [the state] had sufficient opportunity and incentive to address the issue of the defendant's mother's consent at the suppression hearing."
-Footnote 6 of the plurality opinion.
-The plurality's attempt to rationalize its conclusion in this manner is inexplicable in view of the suppression hearing testimony, which established beyond doubt that the defendant's father voluntarily and knowingly had consented to the search.
-Indeed, the defendant's father himself testified that: (1) he had reviewed the consent to search form, and the police had explained the form to him; (2) he understood the form; (3) he had been advised by the police that he had the right to refuse to sign the form; (4) no one had forced him to do so; and (5) he voluntarily had signed the form.
-In light of the foregoing testimony, it is manifestly unreasonable and unfair to hold the state responsible for failing to adduce evidence that the defendant's mother also had consented to the search.
-Indeed, the evidence of the defendant's father's consent was so overwhelming that it would have seemed curious for the state to have sought to prove that the defendant's mother also had consented.
+34 The dissenting justices assert that, "[b]ecause the defendant was contesting the validity of the father's consent, the state had every incentive to prove under its theory of consent, if it could, that the defendant's mother had acquiesced to the search and, thus, that her refusal to sign the consent form had no import."
+State v.
+Brunetti, supra, 276 Conn.
+74 n.5 (Katz, J., concurring).
+We disagree.
+The state had no incentive to establish the consent of the defendant's mother because the defendant had challenged only the validity of the consent of the defendant's father, and the defendant's mother's refusal to sign the consent form had no bearing on the validity of the consent given by the defendant's father.
+Moreover, the state's evidence establishing the defendant's father's consent was overwhelming.
+The father himself testified that (1) he had reviewed the consent to search form, and the police had explained the form to him, (2) he understood the form, (3) he had been advised by the police that he had the right to refuse to sign the form, (4) no one had forced him to do so, and (5) he voluntarily had signed the form.
+Other witnesses also testified in support of the state's contention that the defendant's father's consent was knowing and voluntary in all respects.
+See footnote 15 of this opinion.
+In light of the defendant's father's testimony alone, however, the state simply had no reason to seek to establish the defendant's mother's consent or acquiescence to the search.